mint42/ft_select/README.md

 # FT_SELECT

 ft_select is a systems project in the 42 curriculum.
-It introduces the concept of termcaps, and terminal manipulation in noncanonical mode.
+It introduces the concepts of termcaps, and terminal manipulation in noncanonical mode.
 The goal of ft_select is to print a list of arguments, in an alternate screen, and to perform the following actions on that list:

 - Use arrow keys to move circularly through the list.
 - Select and deselect arguments using the 'space bar' key.